Homemade Granola Recipe

 - Spatula

-- Airtight jars for gifting (16 oz jars work beautifully)
+- Airtight jars or containers for storing (16 oz jars work beautifully for gifting)

 How to Make Homemade Granola